Ducstii/SSSUtility/README.md

 # SSSUtility

-A utility plugin for Exiled that simplifies ServerSpecific Settings menu creation and management.
+A utility plugin for Exiled that simplifies ServerSpecific Settings menu

-## Features

-- **Fluent API**: Easy-to-use MenuBuilder for constructing complex menus
-- **Automatic ID Management**: Centralized SettingId allocation to prevent conflicts
-- **Multi-Page Navigation**: Built-in page management and navigation
-- **Event Routing**: Centralized event handling for all menu interactions
-- **Player Keybinds**: Support for player-configurable keybinds
-- **Settings Persistence**: Automatic saving and loading of player settings

 ## Quick Start